 DozentIn: Prof. Dr. phil.
 Thomas Kullmann

-And please make sure you have read the poems by the beginning of the semester (there will be a short test on titles/contents).
+And please make sure you have read Shakespeare's sonnets and all of the poems in Blaisdell's anthology by the beginning of the semester (there will be a short test on titles/contents).